OSC/ood-documentation/source/enable-desktops/modify-form-attributes.rst

 .. warning::

-   The ``form`` configuration option defines all the available attributes as well as the order they appear in the form.
+   The ``form`` configuration option defines all the available attributes as well as the order they appear in the form (it is an array).

    Caution must be taken if you decide to override the ``form`` configuration option.
 As this is an array, you can't simply prepend or append, you will